 Peter emphasized that Christians are to be holy in all conduct as God is holy (1 Pet 1:15–16).
 God’s holiness as seen in Jesus Christ is the standard for Christians to live holy lives.
 To live a holy life, Peter instructed Christians to prepare their minds by setting one’s hope fully on the grace revealed at Christ’s coming (1 Pet 1:13).
 God’s grace is apparent in that He ransomed the faithful from futile ways by the blood of Jesus Christ who is without spot or blemish (1:17–20).
 The mind must have hope in God’s grace standing on faith in Jesus’s resurrection.
 For each person to have faith and hope in God, God resurrected Jesus from the dead (1:21).
 That means that people must prepare their minds by knowing their God who came in the flesh, resurrected from an atoning death, and realize God’s holy nature as the standard of morality and virtue.

 God has provided further instructions for escaping and enduring temptations.
-Jesus told His apostles to pray not to enter to temptation (Matt 6:13; 26:41; Mark 14:38).
+Jesus told His apostles to pray not to enter temptation (Matt 6:13; 26:41; Mark 14:38).
 Prayer is just as essential now.
 Furthermore, to help avoid sin, Paul taught to put on Christ by making no provision for the flesh (Rom 13:13–14).
 Evidently, one who surrounds themselves with temptations will struggle to keep their mind and spirit committed to holy living (1 Cor 15:33; 2 Cor 6:14).
 The Scriptures teach the faithful to flee temptations (1 Cor 6:18; 1 Tim 6:11; 2 Tim 2:22).

-When Christians are ready to face temptations, their training is complete in having put and applying the armor of God (Eph 6:10–20).
+When Christians are ready to face temptations, their training is complete in having put on and using the armor of God (Eph 6:10–20).
 The Christian’s strength to endure temptations comes from God (Eph 6:10–11).
 God has given the faithful an armor of truth, righteousness, gospel, faith, salvation, word, and prayer to withstand evil.
 God has prepared a way of escape to endure temptations.